%20(1).png)

 The Revenue Case

-Your current customers are already your largest growth opportunity.
-Customer Education is one of the most direct levers for influencing whether they realise it.
+Customer Education is one of the most direct levers influencing that outcome.

 Who This Is For

-• CE function not yet built, or built but not connected to adoption and revenue outcomes
+CE not yet structured—or not connected to adoption and revenue